MartinHalvorson/wordle-helper/README.md

 # Wordle Helper!

+A guess generating aid for playing the game [Wordle](https://www.powerlanguage.co.uk/wordle/)!

 _Note: This small project is just for my own fun and if I post results from this anywhere I make it clear that the results were produced with the aid of a computer.
 By no means am I trying to ruin the spirit of Wordle!_

 ### How to Use: